 District Board Policies

-It is the intent of the District Board to be governed by a set of policies of which these Board Policies and Procedures are part.
+It is the intent of the District Board to be governed by a set of policies of which these Board Policies and Procedures are a part.
 The policies shall be adopted by the Board and made available as public documents.
 The policies of the District Board shall be drafted, adopted and amended with full consideration to provide fire and life safety protection at the highest quality for the citizens of the District.

 If a Board Policy is found to be in conflict with state or federal law or the rules of a higher authority, that portion of such policy is automatically null and void without Board action and shall be deleted from the accumulated said policies and rules.